BLCM/modding-web/_pages/community.md

 [Shadow's Evil Hideout](https://discord.gg/0YjZxbVBS9b3bXUS) is a Discord server which serves as a home base for UCP development, the home base for management of this site, and is a long-running place for BL2/TPS modders to hang out, discuss mods, get help with modding, and share their creations.
+There's also occasional BL1 chatter, and a few BL1 modders are around as well.
 Stop by and say hello!
 We're a friendly bunch.
 There is also a channel for getting help as a user, if you're not able to get mods working properly.

+## Other / General

-Other Discord servers related to Borderlands modding:
+Other communities related to Borderlands modding:

 - A [younger community modding Discord server exists](https://discord.gg/x5uQjE6), specifically geared towards BL2/TPS modding, like Shadow's Evil Hideout.